nogibjj/kim_seijung_project6_mysql/README.md

 #### Screenshot of data in Databricks
 ![Databricks Screenshot](databricks_preview.png)

-## Written Explanation of the queries
+## Written Explanation of the Queries

 There are three SQL queries in this project: